 Due to advanced pricing and capacity planning capabilities, the energy trading and risk management (ETRM) system continues to fill critical functional gaps in the recording, processing and settling of commodity transactions across the oil and gas industry.
 However, many of these solutions are showing their age.
 They’re built on older technologies, which haven’t adapted well to changing business conditions, nor have they facilitated accelerated deployment methodologies like Agile.
 As a result, new ETRM implementation costs continue to rise, as do ongoing support and maintenance costs.

-Software companies for many non-ETRM solutions within oil and gas have turned to “postmodern” concepts like cloud-centric architectures and digital strategies to mitigate costs, but the technology architecture for most commercially available ETRMs aren’t conducive to leveraging these concepts.
-Understanding the advantages of these “postmodern” capabilities is critical to developing a strategic architectural approach, which could provide a scalable, reliable, affordable and fit-for-purpose technology stack that enables more effective trading and risk management capabilities.
+Software companies for many non-ETRM solutions within oil and gas have turned to “postmodern” concepts like cloud-centric architectures and digital strategies to mitigate costs, but the technology architecture for most commercially available ETRMs isn’t conducive to leveraging these concepts.
+Understanding the advantages of these “postmodern” capabilities is critical to developing a strategic architectural approach, which could provide a scalable, reliable, affordable, and fit-for-purpose technology stack that enables more effective trading and risk management capabilities.

 ETRM systems have evolved since their beginnings as custom software solutions developed internally by trading houses.
 These early solutions focused first on providing the ability to record trades (initially just financial instruments, then expanded to physical trades), and then further expanded to provide a framework for capturing the full transactional life cycle through financial settlement.
 Over time, these bespoke systems evolved and were “productized” into many of the software offerings that have been mainstays of the ETRM software industry over the last two decades.